 I’m not just a business plan expert; I’m also a successful entrepreneur.
 I’m founder and chairman of Palo Alto Software, founder of bplans.com, and a co-founder of Borland International.
 I built Palo Alto Software from zero to 40 employees, multimillion dollar sales, no debt, and 70% market share without outside investment.

 I’ve seen business plans and planning from a many different viewpoints.
-I read and review about 50 business plans per year as an investor member of the Willamette Angel Conference (WAC), a local angel investment group.
+For more than 10 years I read and reviewed about 50 business plans per year as an investor member of the Willamette Angel Conference (WAC), a local angel investment group.
 I was investor chair in 2010 and investor fund manager in 2013.
-I’m a frequent judge of business plan competitions, including the Rice University Million-Dollar Business Plan Competition and the University of Texas’ Venture Labs Competition, formerly Moot Corp, the Superbowl of business plan competitions.
+For a couple of decades I’ve been a frequent judge of business plan competitions, including the Rice University Million-Dollar Business Plan Competition and the University of Texas’ Venture Labs Competition, formerly Moot Corp, the Superbowl of business plan competitions.

 I successfully landed venture capital for Palo Alto Software in 2000, and then bought out our investors in 2002.
 They and I remain friends.
 I was a consultant to Apple Computer as business plan expert steadily for 14 years of repeat business, doing (among other things) 14 years of annual plans for Apple Latin America, Apple Pacific, and Apple Japan.
 Apple Latin America grew from $2 million to $37 million annual sales while I was doing its annual business plans, and Apple Japan grew from $187 million to $1.5 billion in annual sales while I was doing its planning (not that my planning was responsible, but at least it didn’t screw things up).